Prosjektnummer

 Gener og synteseveier som skiller resistente og mottakelige laksearter vil bli identifisert slik at viktige målgener kan testes for overføring av resistens til atlantisk laks.

-WP2: Mulighet for å innføre lakselusresistens loci i bestander av atlantisk laks ved genredigering
+AP2: Mulighet for å innføre lakselusresistens loci i bestander av atlantisk laks ved genredigering

-Genredigering av kandidatgener utvalgt på grunnlag av resultatene fra WP1 vil bli brukt til å teste effektiviteten i overføring av lakselusresistens fra arter av stillehavslaks til atlantisk laks.
+Genredigering av kandidatgener utvalgt på grunnlag av resultatene fra AP1 vil bli brukt til å teste effektiviteten i overføring av lakselusresistens fra arter av stillehavslaks til atlantisk laks.
 I denne arbeidsplanen vil det også undersøkes hvordan oppdrettsteknologi kan brukes så effektiv som mulig til å implementere antatte resistens loci.

 Oppgave 2.1.
 Målrettet redigering av kandidater for lakselusresistens i atlantiske laksembryoer